Health & Pyschiatry logo

 Believe it or not, alcohol abuse is a widespread malady affecting millions of Americans today.
 In fact, excessive drinking is responsible for one in 10 deaths among adults.
 Dinar Sajan, MD, and her team at Health & Psychiatry offices across Florida, can provide the medical and therapeutic intervention you need to overcome your problem.
 If you or someone you know needs help breaking the cycle of alcohol abuse and addiction, call the office nearest you or request an appointment online.

-Alcohol Abuse FAQs
+Alcohol Abuse Frequently Asked Questions

 Alcohol use is considered abuse when you use the substance excessively or inappropriately.
 It is possible to abuse alcohol and drugs and not be addicted.
 If you abuse them, however, you’re at a significantly higher risk of becoming addicted.